Industrial IoT Connectivity & Edge Gateway Solutions

 A: For most SCADA telemetry, remote I/O control, and predictive maintenance data, 4G LTE or LPWAN (like LoRa) provides more than enough bandwidth and significantly wider geographic coverage.
 5G is typically only required for applications demanding ultra-low latency and massive throughput, such as high-definition machine vision, real-time robotics control, or autonomous guided vehicles (AGVs) on the factory floor.

-How do we prevent remote communication downtime if a local cellular carrier experiences an outage?
+Q: How do we prevent remote communication downtime if a local cellular carrier experiences an outage?

-To ensure maximum uptime in unmanned environments, industrial networks use special hardware that has Dual SIM capabilities.
+A: To ensure maximum uptime in unmanned environments, industrial networks use special hardware that has Dual SIM capabilities.
 Industrial cellular routers and modems equipped with automatic failover can automatically switch to a backup carrier network if the main connection starts to fail or drops out.
 This redundancy eliminates single points of failure in mission-critical applications like water/wastewater management or smart grids.

-Can we deploy standard commercial IT networking equipment in our control cabinets?
+Q: Can we deploy standard commercial IT networking equipment in our control cabinets?

-You should not do this.
+A: You should not do this.
 Commercial IT equipment is not strong enough for Operational Technology environments.
 Real industrial hardware is purpose-built: fanless cooling, extended temperature ranges (-40°C to 75°C), heavy EMI shielding, and solid DIN-rail mounting.
 Dropping standard IT switches or routers onto a harsh factory floor usually results in dead hardware and dropped networks down the line.